UPDATED OCT 2022

 Early Season (October and November)

-As a result, it’s very unlikely that you’d not be able to get to the Antarctica peninsula at all at the start of the season (which is still a good three or more months after the winter equinox).
+As a result, it’s very unlikely that you’d not be able to get to the Antarctic peninsula at all at the start of the season (which is still a good three or more months after the winter equinox).
 Sure, there may be a few nooks and crannies that are inaccessible, but there are so many great locations to visit on the Antarctica continent that this rarely causes too much of a problem.

 Mid Season (December and January)

-Mid summer is obviously reasons this is often considered to be the best time to visit Antarctica.
+Mid-summer is often considered to be the best time to visit Antarctica.
 The days are their longest, the temperatures are the warmest and there are rarely sea ice issues preventing you from getting in anywhere.

 Late Season (February and March)

-For the reasons mentioned in the early season section you’re also not likely to have massive sea ice issues, which would prevent you from seeing the sites on the Antarctica Peninsula.

-Most of the advantages are wildlife related.
+This is actually one of our very favourite times to travel to Antarctica.
+As with early season cruises, prices are obviously a little cheaper but there are also other priceless advantages.
+For the reasons mentioned in the early season section, you’re not likely to have massive sea ice issues that prevent you from seeing the sites on the Antarctica Peninsula, yet most of the advantages are wildlife related.

-The penguins and most of the wildlife will still be there so you don’t need to worry that they all would have flown the coop.
-The great thing is that the penguin chicks will be getting a little bigger and the seal pugs a little more independent.
-The seal pups in particular are a consideration as once they become more independent their parents tend to go out to sea to find food.
+The penguins and most of the wildlife will still be there so you need not worry that they will have flown the coop.
+The great thing, however, is that the penguin chicks will be getting a little bigger and the seal pups a little more independent.
+The seal pups in particular are a consideration as once they become more independent, their parents tend to go out to sea to find food.